Rethinking International Investment Governance

 The ongoing Rethinking International Investment Governance project spans the key components of international investment law and policy, with in-depth papers on national investment laws and international investment treaties already published.

-The report series feeds into a range of activities and outputs that help us share and develop the series’ ideas and policy proposals, including events, webinars, stakeholder consultations, government advice, policy briefs, blogs, academic papers, and media commentary.
+The report series feeds into a range of activities and outputs that help us share and develop the series’ ideas and policy proposals, including events, webinars, stakeholder consultations, government advice, policy briefs, blogs, academic articles, and media commentary.
 Amid ever-growing scrutiny of the unfair and unsustainable state of the current international investment regime, the global community urgently needs spaces where investment policy-makers, experts, and institutions can come together and shape the laws, policies, and norms of the next generation’s investment governance.
 IISD’s Rethinking International Investment Governance platform is such a space.

 Rethinking National Investment Laws